Collin-S/pathfinder/README.md

 # pathfinder
-This website is designed to tell you all about the adventures of my pathfinder group and our ranger's dog!
+This website is designed to tell you all about the adventures of my pathfinder group!

 I will include resources, links, and information about tabletop roleplaying games.
 We have a navigation menu using flexbox that uses a hamburger button for mobile users.

-CSS Grid is used for the content of the page.
+We have the main content of the page displayed with css grid for a larger viewport where as they are flex when on tablet and mobile sizes.